mjarkk/wotnlclans/README.md

 ## Updates
 - Removed spf.js because i only use only 1 function of it and javascript has a solution for that with only 1 line of code

+## To Do's
+This is a list of things that still need to be fixed or made before i can official launch the site
+- Api site with a promotion for my site and some things for viewing your clan's stats
+- A section for someones clan promotions or pictures
+- :question: Add a Service Worker

 ## Screenshots
 ![Screenshot1](https://github.com/mjarkk/wotnlclans/blob/master/www/img/s1.png)
 ![Screenshot2](https://github.com/mjarkk/wotnlclans/blob/master/www/img/s2.png)